IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

 fi
 exit 0
 ```
-- We put the below script in /etc/cron.d so that logrotate check will be run every minute:
+- We put the following script in `/etc/cron.d` so that the logrotate check is run every minute:
 ```
 # Run the minutely jobs
 SHELL=/bin/bash